near/discovery-docs/docs/discovery/api/state.md

 ### `State.init()` Implementation Details

-The state object is both stored in the `state` property of the widget virtual machine and in the `state` property of the react component.
+The state object is both stored in the `state` property of the component virtual machine and in the `state` property of the react component.
 The state is initialized with the given object.

 ```js reference title="VM.js"
 https://github.com/NearSocial/VM/blob/5b68433497272c23bf7d06a992c3209f3c97a2b5/src/lib/vm/vm.js#L754-L773